06012021-dotnet-uta/P2_PokeLoot/README.md

 * Display discovered and undiscovered cards in a users collection view.
 * Allow users to see other users collections
 * Leaderboards
-* Allow user to add a card to “purchase” Coins
+* Allow pagination to decrease loading time.

 ## Getting Started